Extremal length boundary of Teichm\"uller space contains non-Busemann points: Introduction

-When $3g-3+n=1$, the Teichm\"uller space equipped with the Teichm\"uller distance is isometric to the Poincar\'e hyperbolic disk.
+On the other hand, when $3g-3+m=1$, the Teichm\"uller space endowed with the Teichm\"uller distance is isometric to the Poincar\'e hyperbolic disk.
 Hence, every point in the metric boundary is a Busemann point.
-Furthermore, in this case, the metric boundary of the Teichm\"uller space equipped with the Teichm\"uller space coincides with the Thurston boundary (cf. e.g. \cite{Mi0}).
+Furthermore, in this case, the metric boundary of Teichm\"uller space equipped with the Teichm\"uller distance coincides with the Thurston boundary (cf. e.g. \cite{Mi0}).

-Recently, in \cite{Walsh}, C. Walsh defined the horofunction boundaries for asymmetric metric spaces, and observed that the horofunction boundary of the Teichm\"uller space with respect to the Thurston's (non-symmetrized) Lipschitz metric is canonically identified with the Thurston boundary.
-He also showed that every point in the Thurston boundary is a Busemann point with respect to the Thurston's Lipschitz metric (cf. Theorem 4.1 of \cite{Walsh}).

-The Thurston's Lipscthiz metric is the length spectrum asymmetric metric with respect to the hyperbolic lengths of simple closed curves, meanwhile the Teichm\"uller distance is recognized as the length spectrum metric with respect to the extremal lengths of simple closed curves via Kerckhoff's formula (cf. \eqref{eq:Kerckhoff_formula}.
-See also \cite{LPST}).
-Since hyperbolic lengths and extremal lengths are fundamental geometric quantities in the Teichm\"uller theory, it is natural to compare properties of these two distances.
-Theorem \ref{thm:main} and Walsh's results above imply that the asymptotic geometry with respect to the Teichm\"uller distance is more complicated than that with respect to the Thurston's Lipschitz metric.

-It is known that the metric boundary of a complete ${\rm CAT}(0)$-space consists of Busemann points (cf. Corollary II.8.20 of \cite{BriF}).
-Therefore, we conclude the following which is already well-known (cf. \cite{Masur0}).
+It is known that any point in the metric boundary of a complete ${\rm CAT}(0)$-space is a Busemann point (cf. Corollary II.8.20 of \cite{BriF}).
+Therefore, we conclude the following corollary, which is first observed by Masur \cite{Masur0}.